pychew/hack-la-2024-BS-Detector-/README.md

 ## 🤔 Ask For Help
 Please ask the volunteers and your peers for help.
 We're all here to learn together!

-## Final Submission
-1. Update the `final_submission_template.md` that is inside your group's folder.
-1. Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) from your forked repo to the [original repo](https://github.com/UBC-LA-Hackathon/hack-la-2023).
-1. Your pull request will be merged after it is reviewed.

 ## Additional resources:
 - [Guide for using the Canvas API](https://learninganalytics.ubc.ca/for-students/canvas-api/)